 How do you document an inner journey?

-Attend the special advance screenings of six portrait films – rare glimpses - that give insight to different approaches to meditation.
+Attend the special advance screenings of short portrait films – rare glimpses - that give insight to different approaches to meditation.
 Each vignette is followed by an on-stage conversation between practitioner and mind scientist.

 On Meditation is a continuing series.
-Further screenings and sessions beyond the six listed below featuring Arlene Shechet, Mark Epstein, Gabrielle Bernstein, and Sharon Salzberg will be scheduled later in the year.
+Further screenings and sessions beyond the six listed below featuring Arlene Shechet, Mark Epstein, and Sharon Salzberg will be scheduled later in the year.
 Please sign up for our monthly e-news to receive notice of the extended schedule as it is finalized.